-Demi-permanent hair dye is in-between a semi-permanent and permanent hair dye.
-Typically, this type of dye can last anywhere from 12 to 24 washes before completely washing out.
+Demi-permanent: The in-between sweet spot.
+It can create more color change and last longer than semi-permanent.
+Typically, this type of dye can last anywhere from 24 to 28 washes before completely washing out.
 Demi-permanent dye lasts longer because it has a small amount of peroxide incorporated to open the outer layer of the hair.
 It allows the dye to partially penetrate the shaft, allowing it to last longer than a gloss.
 This type of dye works well for adding a darker color to your hair but because of the small amount of peroxide, it will not be able to lighten hair significantly.

 Permanent dye: This dye lasts the longest and can create the most color change.
 Permanent dyes will penetrate the hair, coloring it with a dye that won’t wash out.
 As opposed to semi and demi-permanent dyes, permanent dye does not always leave a gloss on top of the hair strand.

 We ran a survey among our readers and asked them if they are planning on changing their hair color and dying their hair this year and 63 percent of them answered yes.